nikita-reva/SysArchProjectW2/README.md

   first sent (as soon it is received) to a Channels consumer, where it is processed and forwarded to a JavaScript websocket client on the frontend.
 For the visualisation charts I used the library Chart.js and some jQuery for the table visualisation.

-  - RESTful API: I used the Django REST Framework to create a RESTful API for the sensor data.
-The sensor data is serialised into JSON and can be manipulated by other programs like Postman or the MQTT client via HTTP-Requests (GET; POST, PUT).
+  - <b>RESTful API:</b> I used the Django REST Framework to create a RESTful API for the sensor data.
+The sensor data is serialized into JSON and can be manipulated by other programs like Postman or the MQTT client via HTTP-Requests (GET; POST, PUT).

 Although it's not quite finished, the app looks great and works very well.
 Especially the real-time data visualization works astonishingly well.
 I really enjoyed working on this app and I learned a lot.
 I would love to continue where I left off and develop